 Students are required to perform internship in hospitals / foods service institutions / Clinics and they have to submit a report on the internship training during examination.
-Evaluation of internship shall be made on the basis of report and viva-voce examination.
+Evaluation of internship shall be made on the basis of report and viva-voce examination (At least one month).